-The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users ("SAFETEA-LU"), passed the Congress, was signed into law by the President on August 10, 2005, and authorized a total of \$286.4 billion for the federal surface transportation programs in FFYs 2004 through 2009.
+The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users ("SAFETEA-LU"), passed the Congress, was signed into law by President Bush on August 10, 2005, and authorized a total of \$286.4 billion for the federal surface transportation programs in FFYs 2004 through 2009.
 This represented a 38% increase in authorization over TEA-21.
 The core federal-aid highway program was funded at these levels: \$34.4 billion (FFY05), \$36 billion (FFY06), \$38.2 billion (FFY07), \$39.6 billion (FFY08), and \$41.2 billion (FFY09).
 SAFETEA-LU retained the firewall and minimum guarantee provisions of TEA-21, increasing each state's minimum rate of return of FHTF contributions from 90.5% in TEA-21 to 92% by 2008.
 All states were also guaranteed a total six-year average highway funding increase of at least 19 percent, when compared to the state's six-year TEA-21 funding total.
-As previously stated, SAFETEA-LU expired on September 30, 2009 without Congress adopting a multi-year reauthorization.
-However, Congress has adopted a one month continuing appropriation resolution which became effective as of October 1, 2009.
+As previously stated, SAFETEA-LU originally expired on September 30, 2009 without Congress adopting a multi-year reauthorization.
+However, Congress has adopted legislation which provided an extension until December 31, 2010.